kostiscpp/flurm/README.md

 - `module load intel/19`
 - `module load intelmpi/2018`

+After installation, you can load the Spack environment and the Flux module like so:
+- `. spack/share/spack/setup-env.sh`
-After installation, load Flux: `spack load flux-sched`.
+- `spack load flux-sched`

 ## Usage